PopupViewModel

 Since: 4.12

-When true, indicates the popup should fetch the content of this feature and display it.
+When true, indicates the feature's content should be fetched and displayed.
 If no PopupTemplate exists, a default template is created for the layer if defaultPopupTemplateEnabled = true.
 In order for this option to work, there must be a valid view and location set.

 location Geometry